Students and Graduates

 Start your Career with Impact

 As the nation’s top law enforcement organization, we offer valuable work experience for students at various education levels.
-With a variety of programs, internships, and entry-level career options, we seek post-secondary students and recent graduates who will bring their knowledge and skills to our diverse workforce.
+With a variety of programs, internships, and entry-level career options, we seek post-secondary students and recent graduates who will bring their knowledge and skills to our workforce.

 Highlights